withassociates/microfiche.js/README.md

 # Microfiche.js

-(c) 2012 Jamie White, With Associates LLP
+(c) 2012 Jamie White, With Associates LLP.
 Microfiche may be freely distributed under the MIT license.